Skip to content

 • NiPoPoW work included bootstrapping and proof-serving gaps.
 One noted difference was that the sigma-rust NipopowProof structure lacked a continuous field present in the JVM node.

-• The node remained experimental through the log period.
-Use it for testing, differential validation, and implementation research unless later release notes say otherwise.
+• Use the Rust node for testing, differential validation, and implementation research unless release notes explicitly mark a version as production-ready.